 How do I get the authentic separated sauce?

-Once the rendang sauce has reduced for the right amount of time - something seemingly alarming will happen within the last 5 minutes or so.
+Once the rendang sauce has reduced for the right amount of time - something seemingly alarming will happen within the last few moments.
 All that coconut cream and fat from the meat, will suddenly separate from the sauce, leaving a thick slick of oil around the meat and sauce.
 This is 100% legit authentic and should not be feared.
 Strolling around South East Asian markets you see this player of oil on almost all curries and sauces.
 The vendors will invariably just stir it in before serving - it's as if it never existed!
 Just remember, it's all flavour!

 NOW, it's up to you whether you try and get rid of this, or like me embrace celebrate the duality of the sauce.
 Such is its richness, Beef Rendang is only meant to be eaten in small quantities anyway - so a little bit of something naughty is not too bad is it?
 Like I say, either stir it in and pretend you didn't see it, or skim it off to lighten the load a little.